ftemari/FoundationsubgraphNFT/README.md

 ```
 - Go to your subgraph on your The Graph account and it should be appear as "Deployed"
 - Well Done!

+Whit ❤️ from a train in Germany by ftemari